 - The cancer may progress so far as becoming incurable

 If you have suffered any negative consequences as a result of a testicular cancer misdiagnosis, your compensation award will take this into account.
-For example, if you have had to take more time off work than initially expected, you can claim compensation for the loss of earnings.
+For example, if you have had to take more time off work than initially expected, you can make a medical negligence compensation claim for the loss of earnings.

 If you’d like to find out more information about making a compensation claim following testicular cancer negligence, or simply wish to speak to someone to gain some advice, please don’t hesitate to get in touch with our friendly and professional medical negligence team.
 We will guide you through the entire process, providing transparent information throughout.
 We are on your team, and we are here to help you to seek justice and claim compensation.